jhh/onkyokit/README.md

 # OnkyoKit

-OnkyoKit is a Cocoa (and eventually Cocoa Touch) framework to control Onkyo recievers using the eISCP network protocol.
+OnkyoKit is a Cocoa (and eventually Cocoa Touch) framework to control Onkyo receivers using the eISCP network protocol.

 ## License